agrc/agency-website/pillars/products/level1/level2/sharing-with-the-sgid.md

-### Share your data in the State Geographic Information Datasource
-- Rules of engagement
--
+# Sharing your data
+### In this section
+### The SGID, a community effort
+- walk through the current Sharing page on our website